adambard/learnxinyminutes-docs/forth.html.markdown

 \ Naturally, as we work with the stack, we'll want some useful methods:

 3 dup -          \ duplicate the top item (1st now equals 2nd): 3 - 3
-2 5 swap /       \ swap the top with the second element:        5 / 2
+2 5 swap /       \ swap the top with the second item:           5 / 2
-6 4 5 rot .s     \ rotate the top 3 elements:                   4 5 6
+6 4 5 rot .s     \ rotate the top 3 items:                      4 5 6
 4 0 drop 2 /     \ remove the top item (don't print to screen): 4 / 2
 1 2 3 nip .s     \ remove the second item (similar to drop):    1 3

 \ ---------------------- More Advanced Stack Manipulation ----------------------

-1 2 3 4 tuck   \ duplicate the top item below the second slot:      1 2 4 3 4 ok
+1 2 3 4 tuck   \ duplicate the top item below the second item:     1 2 4 3 4 ok
-1 2 3 4 over   \ duplicate the second item to the top:             1 2 3 4 3 ok
+1 2 3 4 over   \ duplicate the second to the top:                  1 2 3 4 3 ok
 1 2 3 4 2 roll \ *move* the item at that position to the top:      1 3 4 2 ok
 1 2 3 4 2 pick \ *duplicate* the item at that position to the top: 1 2 3 4 2 ok